ibm-cloud-docs/Registry/registry_at_events.md

 {{site.data.keyword.cloudaccesstrailshort}} events are available in the {{site.data.keyword.cloudaccesstrailshort}} **account domain** that is available in the {{site.data.keyword.Bluemix_notm}} region where the events are generated.

-The region in which a Vulnerability Advisor event is available corresponds to the region of the {{site.data.keyword.registrylong_notm}} where the resource (for example, the image or namespace) is available.
+The region in which an {{site.data.keyword.registrylong_notm}} or Vulnerability Advisor event is available corresponds to the region of the {{site.data.keyword.registrylong_notm}} where the resource (for example, the image or namespace) is available.